Alexwcjung/Classroom-assessment/Meaning-recall vocab.md

 ## ❓ Research Questions

 **RQ1.** Are LLM ratings stricter, more lenient, or statistically indistinguishable from human ratings?
-→ Compare mean scores and rater severity between human and LLM scoring using Many-Facet Rasch Measurement (MFRM).

 **RQ2.** Does scoring meaning-recall vocabulary tests with LLMs affect reliability compared to human scoring?
-→ Examine internal consistency (Cronbach’s α) and score variance to determine whether AI scoring yields comparable reliability.

 **RQ3.** Are correlations between human and LLM ratings acceptable under inter-rater reliability standards?
-→ Evaluate Pearson and intraclass correlations to see if Human–AI agreement matches human–human benchmarks.

 **RQ4.** When and why do LLM and human raters differ in their judgments?
-→ Identify items with significant Human–AI disagreement and analyze whether differences stem from categorical errors or natural rater leniency.

 ## 📚 Background